Keeping House Cool In Extreme Heat

-While we are battling the extreme heat this summer, our electric bills are also burning holes in our pockets.
-Once the temperature reaches the 90s or even 100 plus, the air conditioners start to work overtime and our electricity consumption goes sky high.
+While we’re battling extreme heat or the dry heat this summer, our electric bills are also burning holes in our pockets.
+Once the extreme temperatures reach the 90s or even 100 plus, the air conditioners start to work overtime, and our electricity consumption goes sky high.

-Even if summer comes with a price, if you’re prepared, you can use energy wisely and be able to cut down on your bill.
+Even if the summer months come with a price, if you’re prepared, you can use energy wisely and be able to cut down on your bill.

 Here are some tips on how you can lower your summer energy costs.

-As sunlight comes through your windows, it heats up your home and cause you to spend more using your air conditioner.
-Draw the blinds, or even better, get blackout curtains you can use during the hottest parts of the day, especially if your windows are facing south.
+As direct sunlight comes through your windows, it heats up your home and causes you to spend more using your air conditioner.
+Draw the blinds, or even better, get blackout curtains you can use during the hottest parts of the day, especially if you have south facing windows.

-During the night, when it gets cooler, you can open the windows again to let the cool air in.
-Don’t forget to close your windows again in the morning to trap the cooler air inside and keep the warm air out.
+When the outside temperature gets cooler during the night, you can open windows again to let the cool air in.
+Don’t forget to close your windows again in the early morning to trap the cooler air inside and keep the warm air out.

 Trees also provide natural shade to your home.
 If you have room, you may want to plant more trees around your house.
 Place trees, shrubs, and vines to block the sunlight and the sun’s heat from your roof, walls, and windows.
 This can save you around $100 to $250 per year.

 It feels great to blast your AC when you get home, right?
 However, it won’t feel so good later when you see how your bill has skyrocketed.